hoobys/Reproducible-Research-uni-project/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a new pull request

+## Disclaimer
+For writing the descriptions, we have used ChatGPT Turbo 3.5 (May 2024).
+For writing code, we have leveraged GitHub Copilot in version as of May 2024.